tnmdevs/ussd/README.md

-# TNM TruRoute USSD Adapter - Laravel
+# TNM USSD Adapter - Laravel

 This package creates an adapter, boilerplate code and functionality that lets you interact with USSDC and offer USSD channel to your API.
 This adapter was specifically developed to interact with TruRoute USSD Interface.